pharo-project/pharo-website/site/aboutWhatIsPharo.md

 layout: default
 publishDate: 2021-07-12

-# What is to make Pharo?
+# What is to deliver Pharo?

 You probably know what Pharo is, but the interesting next questions are:
 - what are the components that compose Pharo?